Financial Information

 Selling and distribution expenses

-The Group’s selling and distribution expenses decreased by 34.1% or HK$6.3 million, from HK$18.6 million in FY 2022 to HK$12.3 million in FY 2023.
-This was mainly due to the decreased sale commission expenses and import & export fees which is the consequence of revenue decrease recognised and variations in the destinations of product distribution.
+The Group’s selling and distribution expenses increased by 141.4% or HK$17.3 million, from HK$12.3 million in FY 2023 to HK$29.6 million in FY 2024.
+This was mainly due to the increased sale commission expenses, transportation fee and import & export fees which are the consequence of revenue increase recognised and variations in the destinations of product distribution.

 Administrative expenses

-The Group’s administrative expenses increased by 8.4% or HK$5.8 million, from HK$68.4 million in FY 2022 to HK$74.2 million in FY 2023.
-This was mainly due to corporate management fee paid to Mayuanda for plush toys production management, higher directors’ fees and increased travel to Indonesia in FY2023 by personnel involved in the expansion of manufacturing operations there.
+The Group’s administrative expenses increased by 11.6% or HK$8.6 million, from HK$74.2 million in FY 2023 to HK$82.8 million in FY 2024.
+This was mainly due to corporate management fee paid to Mayuanda Investment (HK) Co., Ltd. for plush toys production management, consultancy fee, recruitment cost and increased travel to Indonesia in FY2024 by personnel involved in the expansion of manufacturing operations there.

 Finance Costs